Finance website Mint.com asked me some good questions for their blog. You can visit them there or enjoy the repost below.

 I’m passionate about teaching finance.
 I’m on a mission!

-My book Oh The Wealth You Will Grow! is for the smart 20-something college graduate just starting out trying to navigate the highly consequential financial choices regarding car loans, debt, savings, home-ownership v. renting, insurance, entrepreneurship … even philanthropy and retirement planning.
+My book The Financial Rules For New College Graduates: Invest Before Paying Off Debt And Other Tips Your Professors Didn’t Teach You is for the smart college graduate just starting out trying to navigate the highly consequential financial choices regarding car loans, debt, savings, home-ownership v. renting, insurance, entrepreneurship … even philanthropy and retirement planning.

 Please see related posts: